ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/m2/mongoose - user roles and different types of users.md

 For user types, here's some options:
   - option 1: create a model for each type of user
-    - disadvantage: you may need to duplicate all auth logic (ex. register, login)
+    - disadvantage: you may need to duplicate all auth logic (eg. register, login)
   - option 2: only one model, on that model we store all the info (some users may have some info, other types of users different info)
     - example: https://stackoverflow.com/a/38628061/11298742
   - option 3: one model with different schemas (using mongoose discriminators)